samboy/MaraDNS/README.md

 comfortable editing text configuration files.
 MaraDNS is released under a BSD license.

-I wrote MaraDNS while I was a college student and a travelling English teacher during the first 2000s decade.
+I initially wrote MaraDNS while I was a college student and a travelling English teacher during the first 2000s decade.

 Since the COVID-19 pandemic, I have been actively adding new features to MaraDNS, most notably the new `coLunacyDNS` service which uses Lua